Julia Stegner

-Julia Stegner (born 2 November 1984 in Munich, Bavaria, West Germany) is a German model.
+Julia Stegner (born 2 November 1984) is a German supermodel.
+Throughout her whole career Stegner has appeared on the cover of international Vogue, 27 times.
+Stegner is one of the most successful German supermodels and was listed by Forbes as one of the highest paid models in 2010.

 Early life

-Stegner, the daughter of Günter Stegner, the Director Central and Eastern Europe for LSI Corporation, and Erika Stegner, an accountant, was raised in an animal-loving household with many dogs alongside her older sister Jeanette, who currently works in film production.
-For seven years she was a child model, appearing in commercials and children's catalogs, and for nine years was trained in dance.
+Stegner was born in Munich, the daughter of Günter Stegner, the Director Central and Eastern Europe for LSI Corporation, and Erika Stegner, an accountant.
+She was raised in an animal-loving household with many dogs alongside her older sister Jeanette, who currently works in film production.
+For seven years, she was a child model, appearing in commercials and children's catalogs, and for nine years was trained in dance.